Tailor made holidays & honeymoons to South Africa – personal planning service from safari experts!

 The many difference provinces offer hugely varied scenery and habitats for wildlife with examples of pretty much all the bio-spheres of the natural world in one country.
 There are eleven official languages in the Republic of South Africa, two being of European origin – South African English and Afrikaans.
 About 79.5% of the population are of black African ancestry and have ethnic groups speaking different Bantu languages.
 Meeting the people here is part of the holiday experience and food and drink features highly in South African culture.
 It’s easy and safe to self drive in South Africa, or if you want to join an escorted tour or day excursions there are plenty of those too.

+Fabulous Food!
 South Africa is a fertile land and offers endless tantalisation for the taste buds!
-Wonderful wine is grown mainly around the Western Cape, you can do day trips from Cape Town to vinyards or for more of an all round foodie experience, stay in Stellenbosch or Franschoek and enjoy the farm tours, cheese and ice cream parlours and more.
+Wonderful wine is grown mainly around the Western Cape, you can do day trips from Cape Town to vineyards or for more of an all round foodie experience, stay in Stellenbosch or Franschhoek and enjoy the farm tours, cheese and ice cream parlours and more.
 There are some great farmstays in the region to learn more about how food and wine are produced and encounter some other local produce such as the Ostrich and Antelope meat.
+Bartholomeus Klip is a fabulous foodie destination with cookery classes on a working farm and gourmet meals.
 North of the Cape into Cederberg are the citrus and fruit farms, producing plenty of oranges, lemons, peaches, plums and more.
 Cape Town is of course foodie central with world class restaurant, harbour cafes and street food round every corner.
 With the mix of African and European culture and the Cape Malays, local dishes here include Bunnychow (no, it’s not rabbit!), Bobootie and Malaysian curries.
 Seafood is probably some of the best in the world – visit some of the small fishing towns around False Bay, pull up a sea view chair, open the crisp fruity white wine and enjoy a seafood platter – bliss!

-If you would like to holiday in South Africa whether it’s by train, on a horse or cycling holiday, self drive, part of an adventure group, hiking trails or a private tailor made safari, get in touch and I will put together the perfect holiday to South Africa for you.
+If you would like to holiday in South Africa whether it’s by train, on a horse or cycling holiday, self drive, part of an adventure group, hiking trails, to watch the cricket or a private tailor made safari, get in touch and we will put together the perfect holiday to South Africa for you.